pampatzoglou/articles/AI-Ready.md

 ---

-# Post 9 — The Engine and the Forest
+# Post 10 — The Engine and the Forest

-*The fuel was fine.
+> One-liner: *The fuel was fine.
 There was no engine.* · Closes the series.

 AI is an accelerant.
 Think of it as gasoline.